‘Leave no Tigrayan’: In Ethiopia, an ethnicity is erased

 In response to allegations that the Amhara are ordering Tigrayans to leave and issuing new ID cards, the spokeswoman for the prime minister’s office, Billene Seyoum, said the area is under a provisional administration “who are all from the region.”

-The Ethiopian government says it rejects “any and all notions and practices of ethnic cleansing” and will never tolerate such practices, “nor will it turn a blind eye to such crimes.”
-However, almost everyone the AP interviewed said they had watched fellow Tigrayans being killed or seen bodies on the ground.
+Ethiopia said in a foreign ministry statement Wednesday that the government “once again is deeply dismayed by the deaths of civilians and the unfortunate circumstances that led them to endure unbearable situations.”
+But it criticized “the rush to accuse the government” and called the former Tigray leaders and Tigray forces a “criminal enterprise that had been armed to its teeth.”

+Almost everyone the AP interviewed said they had watched fellow Tigrayans being killed or seen bodies on the ground.
 In her town of more than a dozen ethnic groups, Belaynesh Beyene was dealt a ghastly lesson in just how little Tigrayans suddenly were worth.

 In the early days of the fighting, she said she saw 24 bodies in the streets of Dansha in western Tigray.
 The 58-year-old grandmother and other residents were prevented from burying them by the Amhara youth militia, a practice that witnesses across Tigray have reported as an added insult to grief.
 The practice applies only to Tigrayan corpses.